Associate Professor Walescka Pino-Ojeda

 - Trauma and Memory Studies

-- Popular culture in Latin America: film and music
+- Popular culture in Latin America: film, music, street art

 Development Studies board member

 Selected publications and creative works (Research Outputs)

 - Pino-Ojeda, X. W. (2019).
 “El Perpetrador común y el de “cuello y corbata”: Cine documental en el Chile post-autoritario”.
 Paper presented at NZ Hispanic Studies Seminar (NHUSS) 2019 (Seminario de Estudios Universitarios Hispánicos en Nueva Zelanda), Dunedin, New Zealand.
 14 November - 15 November 2019.

 - Pino-Ojeda, X. (2019).
 On Perpetrators: El Mocito, Chicago Boys, and the limits of reconciliation.
 Paper presented at III Memory Studies Association (MSA) Annual Conference, Madrid, Spain..
 25 June - 28 June 2019.
 Related URL.

 - Pino-Ojeda, X. W. (2019).
 Memoria y cine documental chileno: desafíos para transmitir, visualizar y superar el trauma social.
 Paper presented at Poesía y cine documental: diálogos e intersecciones, Santiago, Chile.
 21 January - 22 January 2019.
 Related URL.

 - Pino-Ojeda, X. W. (2018).
 Social Cinema in Neoliberal Times: The Macabre Baroque in the Films of Pablo Larraín.
 In C. Sandberg, C. Rocha (Eds.)
 Contemporary Latin American Cinema: Resisting Neoliberalism? (pp. 197-214).
 London UK: Palgrave Macmillan.
 10.1007/978-3-319-77010-9